Schnullerpip/PrototypeConditionalBuildOnWebpack/README.md

 # PrototypeConditionalBuildOnWebpack
 Simple setup for conditional build (1 codebase -> n platforms) with webpack

-execute the npm_installs.sh do the neccessary npm packages are downloaded the __webpack-config.js__ has targets for 'dev', 'prod' and 'build' to emulate different targets.
+The __webpack-config.js__ has targets for 'dev', 'prod' and 'build' to emulate different targets. e.g.: 'npm run dev' or 'npm run prod'
 This will result in building different contexts (build defaults to def).
 There will be different console outputs and a different morty with each target.

+If you have troubles with dependencies try executing the 'npm_installs.sh' so the neccessary npm packages are downloaded for you.

 ## Sources/Tutorials